desyatkoff/impressle/README.md

     + Log in
     + Edit profile
         - Edit "About Me"
+    + Follow/Unfollow other users
     + Log out
 * Create pictures
 * Interact with pictures
     + Like
     + Comment
 * Delete pictures and comments
+* Ranking system
+    + Get XP to upgrade Rank
+        - +1 XP for publishing a Picture
+        - +1 XP for getting like/comment
+        - +1 XP for getting a follower
 * Admin panel
+    + View all the database tables
+    + Ban users/pictures/comments
+        - Banned user will lost the access to their account and will be marked with `[ BANNED ]` tag in their profile
+        - Banned picture will not be shown in Home page, but still can be accessed by visiting URL ("/picture/{picture_uid}") and author's profile
+        - Banned comment's text will be changed to `[ BANNED ]`

 ## Installation and Launching